Are Shower Heads Universal? Mostly, But...

 You’ll need to avoid unconventional shower head designs and sizes when choosing a new model.
 Unless you want to spend more money remodeling your pipework, it’s best to stick to the hardware you have in your home.

 For instance, the rainfall shower head is a popular design.
 Can you imagine the amazing feeling of being rained on in the shower each morning?
 Sounds exhilarating, right?
 However, these models usually connect to a fitting in the ceiling.

 The rainfall shower head might be too big for the fitting if you have an existing shower arm coming from the vertical wall.
+They may not be mounted at the standard shower head height, either.
 The pipe threading might be the right cut, but the head may require a longer shower arm to extend away from the wall to the center of the shower stall.

 Shower Heads in Older Properties